TheOdinProject/curriculum/ruby/conclusion/project_ruby_final.md

 - [Illustrated rules of Chess](http://www.chessvariants.org/d.chess/chess.html)
 - [Chess notation for humans and computers](https://en.wikipedia.org/wiki/Chess_notation)
 - If you're feeling stuck, you should visit the community Discord!
-- You don't need this...  resist the temptation!
-Here is [a discussion of this problem from RubyQuiz](http://rubyquiz.com/quiz35.html).
-Be warned, this resource contains a blueprint for how to complete this project.
+- Once you have completed the project, check out this [discussion](http://rubyquiz.com/quiz35.html) of the problem from RubyQuiz. **Warning**: this resource contains a blueprint for how to complete this project.
 That means, if you decide to peruse it, you won't get the opportunity to dig into this problem.